Anthony Stapley: Career

 In January 1640 Stapley, then a justice of the peace, was reported to Dr. William Bray, Archbishop Laud's chaplain, as causing trouble to the churches by his puritan leanings.
 On the outbreak of the English Civil War he received a colonel's commission in the parliamentary army, and was present at the siege of Chichester in December 1642 under Sir William Waller.
 He was left as governor of the town and garrison when Waller moved on to the siege of Arundel Castle.
 On 22 September 1643 he took the covenant.
-At the beginning of 1644 he raised objections to the quartering in the town of some of Waller's horse.
-The dispute was referred to a committee of the House of Commons, and finally to the committee of both kingdoms on 26 February.
-He was ordered by both bodies to observe Waller's commands.
-While detained in London he was exonerated from all blame in the event of disaster at Chichester.
+At the beginning of 1644 he raised objections to the quartering in the town of some of Waller's horses.
+The dispute was referred to a committee of the House of Commons, and finally to the committee of both kingdoms on 26 February, where he was ordered by both bodies to observe Waller's commands.
+While detained in London, he was exonerated from all blame in the event of disaster at Chichester.
 He resumed the command of the town and garrison at the termination of the proceedings early in March.
 He retained his governorship till 1645, when he was succeeded by Colonel Algernon Sidney.
-In January 1644 he was deputy lieutenant of the county of Sussex.
+In January 1644, he was deputy lieutenant of the county of Sussex.

 Stapley was one of the commissioners who sat in judgement on Charles I during his trial for high treason.
 Stapley was present at Westminster Hall on 27 January 1649 when sentence was pronounced, and signed the death-warrant on 29 January.
-He was elected a member of the first Council of State of the Commonwealth on 17 February 1649 (when he signed the engagement), and re-elected on 17 February 1649–1650, 25 November 1651, 30 November 1652, and 9 July 1653.
+He was elected a member of the first Council of State of the Commonwealth on 17 February 1649 (when he signed the engagement), and re-elected on 17 February 1649 – 1650, 25 November 1651, 30 November 1652, and 9 July 1653.
 He was one of Cromwell's interim council of thirteen (29 April to 14 July 1653), and of the supreme assembly called on 6 June 1653.
 He had joined the admiralty committee of the committee of both kingdoms on 6 June 1649, was nominated vice-admiral for the county of Sussex on 22 February 1650, and took the oath of secrecy the following day.
 He died early in 1655, and was buried at Patcham on 31 January.
-At the Restoration he was one of the regicides notified as dead, and excepted from the act of Pardon and Oblivion of 6 June 1660 (which meant that his estate was subject to confiscation).
+At the Restoration, he was one of the regicides notified as dead, and excepted from the act of Pardon and Oblivion of 6 June 1660, making his estate subject to confiscation.